-I recently posted recommended business books and books that were inspiring me on LI and was overwhelmed by the response.
-Within a short period of time people jumped on the comments section to share their favorite books, the books on their must-read list and the books that were currently inspiring their actions.
+I recently posted recommended business books and books that were inspiring me on my LinkedIn and was overwhelmed by the response.
+Within a short period of time people jumped on the comments section to share their favorite books, what’s on their must-read list, and the books that were currently inspiring their actions.

 Here are the books I just recently recommended*:

 - Rising Strong: How the Ability to Reset Transforms the Way We Live, Love, Parent, and Lead by Brene Brown

 - The Soul of Money by Lynne Twist